resolve/refinerycms-theming/readme.md

 It's worth noting you don't need to use a theme if you don't want to.
 Placing files in the ``app/views`` directory like any other Rails app will work just fine.
 It's only if you want to wrap your design up into a single location that you would use a theme or allow your client to easily change between designs.

+## How do I make my own Theme?

+__Uncomment the gem 'refinerycms-theming' in your project's Gemfile & run ``bundle install``__

+Then, simply use the Theme generator to make the basic structure of a new theme.

+    rails generate refinery_theme name_of_theme

+Don't forget to "activate" this new theme by setting the theme setting to the name of this new theme.
+The __first__ time you create a theme, this setting will be created and set for you.
+If you already have a theme from an earlier project but no setting, you can create it manually in the __refinery admin / settings__ section. __The setting name is ``theme``__.

 ## The Structure of a Theme

 Themes sit in your Rails app like this